 - Involvement in risky behavior such as compulsive gambling or diverting to alcohol abuse

-Can You Put A Brake On Methadone Relapse Rate?
+Can One Put A Brake On Methadone Relapse Rate?

 Unfortunately, there is no official guideline that provides preventive measures.
-Nevertheless, you should consult an addiction expert or your doctor.
-Then, as a team, you can explore more about the issue.
+Nevertheless, one should consult an addiction expert or their doctor.
+Then, as a team, patient and doctor can explore more about the issue.